KenEucker/quasi/Readme.md

 Themes can be developed statically, as the paths are translated between served and unserved content.
 The flow for developing a theme is to add a few items, including the templating, to get started.

+The vendor folder is for global libraries that can be modified from their original source or node_module middleware (minified versions are expected to be original source)

 ## Using PUREjs templating with the files in the /templates folder
 The idea is that you can develop a theme without any of the server tech running with a text editor and verify your work by opening your html files in the browser.
+To do so the following points are expectations of template development.
 \* This assumes that there are no external resources required for your templates.
-* There is a vendor folder in the root for sitewide libraries that encourage the use of supported libraries that would be maintained and updated independently
-* Other libraries that are more specific to smaller aspects of a template can remain in that template's folder
+* Libraries that are more specific to smaller aspects of a template remain in that template's folder
 * Static assets that are only used for a specific template may remain in that template's folder.
 Templates using static assets only specific to that template are expected to use a relative path specific to that template's folder structure.
 * Assets that are specific to site content would go into the /assets folder to be used between different templates.
-Assets that are used between templates are expected to use a path that goes the required levels out of the /templates folder
+These assets are expected to use a path that goes the required levels out of the /templates folder (../../assets)

 # Vendors that make this project possible
 * purejs (w/jquery)
 * express
 * passport
 * foundation
+* nodemailer

+# Roadmap
+## 1.0.0
+### Features
+* common OAUTH2 integrations using javascript web tokens
+* route generation and script loading
+* everything's a json object (EJO) Editor
+* webpack integration
+* remoteStorage integration
+* Google Chrome extension
+* express generator starter project (CLI?)